 If there’s one thing that will make pulling an outfit together easier it’s an organised closet.
 My wardrobe is organised according to category so jackets together, jeans together and so forth so I know immediately where to look.
 There’s nothing worse than having a particular outfit in your only to find the shirt that pulls it all together is M.I.A.
 And to make things even simpler I compartmentalise all the pieces I wear all the time into a section in my wardrobe so I don’t have to search the rest of my closet and mess everything up in order to find what I’m looking for.

 There are times when my day is quite mixed so I need to make sure my outfits are versatile so they’re appropriate for a few different occasions.
-I sometimes have multiple Date with Kates to do in a day so I have to ensure that I only need to change one thing to mix up the look as I don’t often have time to change.
-This can be as simple as changing the jacket to give the outfit a different vibe.
+I sometimes have multiple events in a day so I have to ensure that I only need to change one thing to mix up the look as I don’t often have time to change.
+This can be as simple as changing the jacket I’m wearing to give the outfit a different vibe.

 I’m a planner but there are those people who plan their outfits the night before, even the week before and I’m the first to admit that I can’t work that way.
 I’d love to be that organised but I find I won’t feel like wearing something if I lay it out beforehand which totally defeats the purpose.
-So to combat this I try and factor outfit prep into my morning so I don’t get frazzled and end up running late.
+So to combat this I try and factor outfit prep into my morning routine so I don’t get frazzled and end up running late.
 Even just an extra 10-15 minutes of time is enough to pull something together with minimal stress.
 I don’t want to completely leave it to chance though so I make sure most things I’m likely to reach for are clean and pressed so they’re ready to go.

 What are some of your major wardrobe tips?
-I’d love to hear them so share them in the comments below!
+I’d love to hear them so share them in the comments below.

-I’m all for experimenting and taking a fashion risk here and there but there are some things I always make sure to avoid.
+I’m all for experimenting and taking a style risk here and there but there are some things I always make sure to avoid.
 These fashion sins can often subdue the impact of an outfit by taking away its polish–which is often the last thing you want when you walk out the door!

-The below is a brief list of really simple things to combat so you can ensure that you always look great every single day.
+The below is a short, easy to follow list of simple things that you can do to ensure that you always look great every single day.
 I definitely swear by them and follow them when it comes to my wardrobe.
 And I’m always open to new additions to the list so if you have any suggestions let me know in the comments below.

 Accentuating too many things